Henry Seriake Dickson

-Henry Seriake Dickson (born 28 January 1966) is a Nigerian politician and a Lawyer.
-He is the Senator representing Bayelsa - West in the 9th National Assembly.
-He was the Governor of Bayelsa State in southern Nigeria from 14 February 2012 to 14 February 2020.
+Henry Seriake Dickson CON (born 28 January 1966) is a Nigerian lawyer and politician.
+He has been the Senator representing Bayelsa West since 2020 in the 9th National Assembly.
+He was the governor of Bayelsa State from 14 February 2012 to 14 February 2020.
 He was a member of the House of Representatives from 2007 until 2012.

 Early life and education

-Henry Seriake Dickson was born 28 January 1966 in Toru-Orua Town of Sagbama Local Government Area of Bayelsa State, Nigeria.
-He is a descendant of the King Kpadia Royal House of Tarakiri Kingdom.
+Henry Seriake Dickson was born on 28 January 1966 in Toru-Orua Town of Sagbama Local Government Area of Bayelsa State, Nigeria.
+He is a descendant of the King Kapadia Royal House of Tarakiri Kingdom.

 Dickson attended Kolobiriowei Primary School, Toru-Orua, from 1972 to 1978, where he obtained his First School Leaving Certificate and proceeded to Government Secondary School, Toru-Ebeni, in 1978 to 1983 where he got his West African School Certificate (WASSCE/GCE).

 Dickson enrolled in the Rivers State University of Science and Technology, Port Harcourt, to study law in 1988.
 He earned his LL.B in 1992.
-In 1993, he went on to earn his Bachelors in Law from the Nigerian Law School, and was also called to the Nigerian Bar shortly thereafter.
+In 1993, he went on to earn his Bachelors in Law from the Nigerian Law School and was also called to the Nigerian Bar shortly thereafter.

 Legal career

 Henry Seriake Dickson joined the Nigeria Police Force in 1986.
-Upon his graduation from the law school in 1993, he was appointed a cadet assistant superintendent of police in 1994, from where he proceeded to Nigeria Police Academy, Kano for Officer's Training.
+Upon his graduation from law school in 1993, he was appointed a cadet assistant superintendent of police in 1994, from where he proceeded to Nigeria Police Academy, Kano for Officer's Training.
 It was in the course of his training that he voluntarily resigned from the police force after nearly a decade of policing, to practice law.

 As a lawyer, he worked with Serena David Dokubo & CO as an associate solicitor from 1994 to 1995 and moved to Aluko & Oyebode, a prominent law firm in Lagos, also as an associate solicitor, between 1995 and 1996.
 He founded Seriake Dickson & CO in Port Harcourt and later Yenagoa and became its managing solicitor from 1996 to 2006.
 He was elected pioneer publicity secretary, Nigerian Bar Association (NBA) Yenagoa from 1996 to 1998.